Monitoring Azure SQL Database with SQL Monitor

 We’ll review the SQL Monitor metrics and alerts, using the

 standalonedb as an example.
-I’ll cover elastic pools separately and point out any differences.
-A server with shared databases has some areas where management is easier, but basically works the same as a standalone server and database, so I won’t cover that separately.
+Putting databases on a shared server makes some areas of management is easier, but basically works the same as a standalone server and database, so I won’t cover that separately.

 Clicking on a database will open a detailed view of the behavior of that database: